 (1.0 CME credits)

-Completing Annual Physicals, the First Quarter: A Best Practice that Can Pay Off
+Completing Annual Physicals, the First Quarter: A Best Practice That Has Rewards For All

 Dr. Alfred Wettermark, Regional Medical Executive of the Northeast for CareAllies, discusses how medical practices that can get their patients in for annual physicals during the first quarter of the year can see benefits in terms of better patient care, improved quality metrics, and stronger performance in value-based agreements (VBAs).